Run Codefresh pipelines on your private Kubernetes cluster

 The installation process takes care of all the components of the runner as well as the other resources (config-maps, secrets, volumes) needed by them.

 In order to use the Codefresh runner you need the following:

-- A Kubernetes cluster with outgoing Internet access (preferably with version 1.10).
+- A Kubernetes cluster with outgoing Internet access (with version later than 1.10).
 Each node should have 50GB disk size.

 - A Codefresh account with the Hybrid feature enabled.

 - A Codefresh CLI token that will be used to authenticate to your Codefresh account.

 Installation can happen from any workstation or laptop that has access (i.e. via

 kubectl) to the Kubernetes cluster that will run Codefresh builds.
 The Codefresh runner will authenticate to your Codefresh account by using the Codefresh CLI token.

 Once installed the runner uses the following pods:

 venona- responsible for picking tasks from the Codefresh UI